rajkunamaneni/TrafficDetector/README.md

 ## 📬 AWS Notifications and Usage

 - 1.)
 Detection Programs on Raspberry Pi constantly look for any network attacks
 - 2.)
-When SNORT detects an attack, it uses AWS SES to send an email notification to the user
+When the program detects an attack, it uses AWS SES to send an email notification to the user
 - 3.)
 User receives a notification that an attack on their network has been detected.

 ![AWS Diagram](/extras/AWSSnortDiagram.png)